Economy of Estonia: History

-Early history

-Until the early 13th century, the territory that is now known as Estonia was independent.
-The economy was largely an agricultural one, but Estonia being a country with a long coastline, there were also many maritime activities.
-Autonomous development was brought to an end by the Northern Crusades undertaken by the King of Denmark, the German Livonian and the Teutonic military orders.
-The Estonian world was transformed by military conquest.
-The war against the invaders lasted from 1208 to 1227.
-The last Estonian county to fall was the island of Saaremaa in 1261.

-Thereafter, through many centuries until WWI, Estonian agriculture consisted of native peasants working large feudal-type estates held by ethnic German landlords.
-In the decades prior to independence, centralised Czarist rule had created a rather large industrial sector dominated by the Kreenholm Manufacturing Company, then the world's largest cotton mill.
+In the decades prior to World War I and independence, during the Czarist rule a rather large industrial sector developed in Estonia.
+For example, the Kreenholm Manufacturing Company was then the world's largest cotton mill.

 Independence

 After declaring independence in 1918, the Estonian War of Independence and the subsequent signing of the Treaty of Tartu in 1920, the new Estonian state inherited a ruined post-war economy and an inflated ruble currency.
 Despite considerable hardship, dislocation, and unemployment, Estonia spent the first decade of independence entirely transforming its economy.
 In 1918, The Czarist ruble was replaced by the Estonian mark, which was in circulation until 1927.
 By 1929, a stable currency, the kroon, had been established.
 It was issued by the Bank of Estonia, the country's central bank.
 Compensating the German landowners for their holdings, the government confiscated the estates and divided them into small farms, which subsequently formed the basis of Estonian prosperity.
 Trade focused on the local market and the West, particularly Germany and the United Kingdom.
 Only 3% of all commerce was with the USSR.

+Historically, Estonia's economy was agricultural, modernising significantly post-independence from Russia in 1918.
+There was a notable knowledge sector in Tartu and expanding industrial sector, exemplified by the Kreenholm Manufacturing Company.
+Western European markets were familiar with Estonian dairy, with the main trade partners being Germany and the UK; only 3% of commerce was with the neighbouring USSR.
+Estonia and Finland had a similar standard of living.
+USSR's annexation of Estonia in 1940 and destruction during World War II crippled the economy.
+Post-war Sovietization continued, with the integration of Estonia's economy into the USSR's centrally-planned structure.